Victoire/victoire/.docker/README.md

   * Ensure you have the latest `docker engine` installed.
 Your distribution's package might be a little old, if you encounter problems, do upgrade.
 See https://docs.docker.com/engine/installation/
   * Ensure you have the latest `docker-compose` installed.
 See [docs.docker.com/compose/install](https://docs.docker.com/compose/install/)

-Once you're done, simply `cd .docker`, then `docker-compose -f docker-compose.yml -f docker-compose.setup.yml up -d`.
-This will initialise and start all the containers, then leave them running in the background.
+Once you're done, simply `cd .docker`, then `docker-compose -f docker-compose.yml -f docker-compose.setup.yml up`.
+This will initialise and start all the containers, then leave them running.
+Once the installation is complete, you will see `victoire-setup exited with code 0`.

 Later, if you want to reboot the environment without re-setuping the database, redis cache, assets, run just `docker-compose up -d`

 Victoire is securized by default, credentials are anakin@victoire.io / test